joshbenzon/bike-storms/data_deliverable/reports/tech_report/README_tech.md

 #### How did you collect your data?

--   We created an API call to collect our weather data.
+-   We web scraped and created an API call to collect our weather data.
 Our other two datasets were CSV parquet files.

 #### Is the source reputable?